 chloride, but some of the sample is not.
 Next, we’re told this sample’s

 undergone perfect purification.
-When we perform a purification, our
+When we perform a purification,

 getting out is 45 grams of 100 percent pure magnesium chloride.

-The question is asking us, what is
+The question is asking us, what

-the percentage purity of the starting sample?
+is the percentage purity of the starting sample?
 So, just to recap, we have our

 starting sample, which weighed 50 grams.
-It was then purified, removing the
+It was then purified, removing

-impurities because 50 grams minus 45 grams is five grams.
+of impurities because 50 grams minus 45 grams is five grams.

-Now, the question isn’t after the
+Now, the question isn’t after

 purity of the original sample.
 And we calculate the percentage

 purity by taking the mass of the chemical in the sample, divide by the total

 mass of the sample, and multiply the result by 100 percent.
 The mass of chemical is the

 100 percent.
-This gets us 0.9 times 100 percent,
+This gets us 0.9 times 100

-that was due to magnesium chloride is 90 percent.
+sample that was due to magnesium chloride is 90 percent.